AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 10.md

 Consequences sea level rise
 - Greater potential for ingress of saline groundwater in coastal zones.
 Encroachment of saline water into coastal fresh water reserves.
 Increasing hydraulic head differences.

+Mitigation measures
+- Where fresh water availability is reduced in arid areas:
+  - Managed artificial recharge e.g., to store fresh water during the wet season into brackish groundwater, or the injection of treated waste water
+  - Construction of 'sand' dams as an engineering solution creating the opportunity for seasonal river flow to be held back from evaporation and discharge.